What is 988 Day?

 - Reach out to newsletter editors you subscribe to with a brief email suggesting 988 Day coverage (provide sample content from toolkit or create your own)

 - Meet with local business owners to discuss displaying 988 materials in lobbies, restrooms, or break rooms.
-Provide materials in professional folders
+Consider coffee shops, pizza places, bars, and others.

 - Host a bracelet-making session during lunch or after school where students create 988-themed friendship bracelets to share with peers